yankihue/300Tang-Script/README.md

 X-GNOME-Autostart-enabled=true
 X-GNOME-Autostart-Delay=10
 ```
-Modify the path and save the .desktop file.
+Modify the exec=.../main.py path if you placed the project in another directory.
+If its in your desktop, you can use this one without modifying.

 # TODO
 * Add more base images